 - Great food (especially in the Basque Country)

-- Several interesting historical cities and towns
+- Several interesting historical towns

 - Not too many pilgrims